 Mother.
 Teacher.
-Healer.
+Messenger.

 Kandace Keithley is a descendant of Trail of Tears Cherokee people who were forced from their homes in the US Northeast and marched across the country to Oklahoma in the 1830s.

 She is the adopted daughter of a bloodline grandson of the great Shawnee Chiefs BlueJacket and Tecumseh, and a third Generation Granddaughter of Oklahoma Land Run homesteaders whose ancestral origins are Scotland, Ireland, and England.

 She is the devoted mother of the two beautiful souls pictured below, who are now magnificent young men.

 A lifelong follower of Jesus of Nazareth (Q), Kandace also studied theology at the University of Toronto School of Theology and is interested in working on the development of Healing and Reconciliation programs and courses to introduce and integrate Indigenous Traditional spirituality into western culture.

 Kandace is a United States marine Corps veteran and professional communicator with more than 35 years experience.
 She has worked for Burson-Marsteller, NYC, OETA, Oklahoma’s statewide PBS network, and the US Marine Corps, Far East Network, Tokyo.
 She is proud USMC vet and a member of the USMC Combat Correspondents’ Association.

 Most recently, she has been working with a global coalition of whistle-blowers, researchers, investigative journalists and independent reporters to expose corruption in the US and global political systems.